Author name: Brianna Eisman

 Let’s get started with fruity bujo spreads

 As the seasons change, the fruit and flowers blossom!
 Check out these colorful bujo spreads inspired by fruit like strawberries, blueberries, watermelon, lemons and more.
 I chose this fun strawberry June spread to start.
-I personally also use Tombow Dual Brush Pens for my bullet journaling.
+I personally also use Tombow Dual Brush Pens for my bullet journaling, and these markers are featured in the image below.
 These pens have two tips, one brush-like and the other side is a fine-marker style.
 They are awesome for clean linework and you can create nice depth with multiple layers, similar to a highlighter.
-You can find Tombow Dual Brush Pens at your local art supply store, or get a pack for under $20 using my link here.
+You can find Tombow Dual Brush Pens at your local art supply store, or get a pack for under $20 on Amazon!

 strawberry bujo bullet journal ideas page for summer